google/WebFundamentals/src/content/en/updates/2017/06/chrome-60-deprecations.md

 Nearly two years ago, `getStreamById()` was [removed from the WebRTC spec](https://github.com/w3c/webrtc-pc/pull/18).
-Most other browsers have removed already removed this from their implementations.
+Most other browsers have already removed this from their implementations.
 Though this function is believed to be little-used, it's also believed there is some minor interoperability risk with Edge and WebKit-based browsers *other than* Safari where `getStreamById()` is still supported.
 Developers needing an alternative implementation can find example code in the Intent to Remove, below.

+Removal is in Chrome 62.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/m4DNZbLMkRo/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5751819573657600) &#124;